hchiam/in-browser-style-linter/README.md

 # in-browser-style-linter
-Do quick style checks on your page _after_ it renders, and _without leaving your browser_:
+Do quick style checks on your page _after_ it renders, _without leaving your browser_, and with minimal friction to setup (important for adoption):

 1. Add settings.
 2. Run in-browser. [(Chrome/Firefox/IE)](https://github.com/hchiam/in-browser-style-linter#step-2-set-up-your-browser-to-run-the-js-code)